davidderus/ansible-rpi/README.md

 ## Purpose

-Make Raspberry Pi up and running in a few command
+Make Raspberry Pi up and running in a few command.

+Tested on a Rpi 3 B+ and a Rpi 1 B.

 ## Roles